 Beginning in 1995, the Clean Air Act Amendments of 1990 required cleaner burning reformulated gasoline to reduce air pollution in metropolitan areas that had significant ground-level ozone pollution.

-Since 2006, refiners have been required to supply gasoline with 90% less sulfur content than the gasoline made in 2004.
-More reductions in gasoline sulfur content are planned to begin in 2017.
+As of January 1, 2017, refiners are required to supply gasoline with 97% less sulfur content than the gasoline made in 2004.
 Gasoline with lower sulfur content reduces emissions from old and new vehicles and is necessary for advanced vehicle emission control devices to work properly.

 - Reduced the risk of gasoline leaks